upmaru/terraform-provider-tama/README.md

 - **Spaces** are top-level containers for organizing AI services
 - **Processors** define AI processing capabilities within a space using specific models
+- **Specifications** define OpenAPI 3.0 schemas with endpoints and versioning within a space
 - **Sources** represent external AI providers/APIs and belong to a space
 - **Models** define specific AI models available from a source
 - **Limits** define rate limiting rules for a source